spree/spree/guides/content/integration/push.md

 ## Pushing Messages

-External systems can push messages on to the Integrators processing queue by using the Integrators API.
+External systems can push messages on to the Hubs processing queue by using the Hubs API.
 These new messages are submitted by a HTTP POST to API at http://hub.spreecommerce.com, and must contain the following fields:

 * `message` - This key represents the message type, in colon notation.
 For example: `order:new`, `order:updated`, `user:new`, `shipment:ready`
 * `payload` - The payload contains all message-specific details.
 For example, in the case of `order:new` it would contains order details.